linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Heston Model Calibration Using QuantLib Python and Scipy Optimize.md

 ---
 title: Heston Model Calibration Using QuantLib Python and Scipy Optimize
 tags:
+- abs
+- call
+- greeks
 - heston_model
+- option
 - option_pricing
 - parameter_calibration
 - quantlib_python
 - scipy_optimize
+- yield-curve
 aliases:
 - Heston Calibration
 - Model Calibration
 - QuantLib Calibration
 - Scipy Optimization
 key_concepts:
+- Delta risk management
+- Derivative securities
 - Differential evolution
+- Dynamic hedging strategies
+- Financial risk management
+- Gamma effects on options
 - Heston model
 - Least squares method
 - Levenberg-Marquardt solver
 - Local minima solvers
+- Options Greeks measurement
 - Parameter calibration methods
+- Portfolio optimization
+- Portfolio risk hedging
 - QuantLib Python
+- Quantitative financial analysis
+- Rho interest rate sensitivity
+- Risk assessment and mitigation
 - Scipy Optimize package
+- Theta time decay
+- Vega volatility sensitivity
 ---

 # Heston Model Calibration Using QuantLib Python and Scipy Optimize

 In this post we do a deep dive on calibration of Heston model using QuantLib Python and Scipy's Optimize package.

 I have discussed parameter calibration in a couple of my earlier posts.
 In this post I want to show how you can use QuantLib Python and Scipy to do parameter calibration.
 In order to run this,  you will need to build the QuantLib github master and the latest SWIG code with my pull request-SWIG/pull/26).
 Alternately,  this should get merged into version 1.9 and you should be able to use it when it is released.
 This pull request adds some of the moethods of the `CalibratedModel` such as `calibrationError` that we will use in calibrating models using Scipy.
 QuantLib's strength is all financial models.
 Scipy's strength is all the solvers and numerical methods.
 So here,  I will show you how you can make the best of both worlds.
 We will start as usual by importing the modules.